parkinsons-toolkit/app-content/pages-content/managing-symptoms/bowels.md

 - Plums
 - Prunes

----

 ### Activity
 Being physically active improves the movement of the bowels.
 If you can, try going for a walk every day.
-See *Keeping Active* for advice on how to achieve this.
+See <a href="/learn/living-with-parkinsons/optimising-wellbeing/keeping-active" class="internal-link">_Keeping Active_</a> for advice on how to achieve this.

----

 ### Toileting advice
 - Getting into a routine helps.
 - Allow adequate time.
 - Position affects ease of bowel opening.
 Try raising your feet up on a stool when sat on a toilet as this can ease bowel opening.
 If possible, the best position is with your knees higher than your hips.
 - Avoid resisting the urge to go to the toilet as this can cause constipation.
-- There is not suitable evidence to recommend “abdominal massage” as a technique for treating constipation.
+- _There is <ins>not</ins> suitable evidence to recommend “abdominal massage” as a technique for treating constipation._

----

 ### Over-the-counter medications
-**Caution:** If you have severe pain or known bowel disease (such as Crohn’s Disease or Ulcerative Colitis) then you should speak to your pharmacist, GP or specialist before taking these.
+**Caution: If you have severe pain or known bowel disease (such as Crohn’s Disease or Ulcerative Colitis) then you should speak to your pharmacist, GP or specialist before taking these.**

----

-### Probiotics & prebiotics
+#### Probiotics & prebiotics
 Lots of bacteria live in your bowels as part of the normal gut environment, introduced through the food you eat.
 These supplements change the mix of bacteria in your bowel:
 - **Probiotics** are living bacteria
 - **Prebiotics** are fibre that acts a bit like a fertilizer for the bacteria living in the bowel